vitduck/BMT/README.md

 # KSTBench
 This repository is a collection of python wrappers for popular benchmark tests on heterogeneous platform.<br/>
-The scripts automatically use mostly sensible parameters, although exhaustive parameters scan can be done using included templates.
+Sensible parameters are automatically set by the scripts without user inputs, although exhaustive parameters scan can be done using included templates.
+The development is done under direction of KISTI Infrastructure Center.
+We are grateful for the granted acccess to KISTI GPU cluster.

 ## List of benchmarks